hyperswine/COMP3900-Project/Frontend-main/agvn-app/README.md

 # AGVN - Australian Government Virtual Network

-A modern Next.js 14 application for citizen engagement with Australian government initiatives, built with the App Router and latest React features.
+A modern Next.js 15 application for citizen engagement with Australian government initiatives, built with the App Router and latest React features.

 ## 🚀 Features

-- **Modern Next.js 14** with App Router
+- **Modern Next.js 15** with App Router
-- **React 18** with latest features
+- **React 19** with latest features
 - **Chakra UI** for modern, accessible components
 - **TypeScript** for type safety
 - **Responsive Design** with mobile-first approach
-- **3D Visualizations** with Three.js and React Three Fiber
+- **Tailwind CSS** for smooth animations and transitions
 - **Real-time Data** with axios and modern data fetching
 - **Authentication** system with cookies
 - **Interactive Charts** with Chart.js and Recharts